Nuitka/Nuitka/README.rst

 Requirements
 ------------

-- C++ Compiler: You need a compiler with support for C++03 [#]_
+- C Compiler: You need a compiler with support for C11 or alternatively for C++03 [#]_

-  Currently this means, you need to use either of these compilers:
+  Currently this means, you need to use one of these compilers:

-  * GNU g++ compiler of at least version 4.4
+  * The ``gcc`` compiler of at least version 5.1, or the ``g++`` compiler of at least version 4.4 as an alternative.

+  * The ``clang`` compiler on macOS X or FreeBSD.

-  * The clang compiler on MacOS X or FreeBSD, based on LLVM version 3.2 or higher.
+  * The MinGW64 [#]_ C11 compiler on Windows, ideally the one based on gcc 6 or higher.
+The AnaConda compilers [#]_ are suitable too, even if you use CPython, they are the easiest installation method.

-  * The MinGW [#]_ or MinGW64 [#]_ compiler on Windows

-  * Visual Studio 2015 or higher on Windows [#]_
+  * Visual Studio 2017 or higher on Windows [#]_, older versions may work, but are not officially supported.
+Configure to use English language pack for best results (Nuitka filters away garbage outputs, but only for that language).

+  * On Windows the ``clang-cl`` compiler on Windows can be used if provided if you use the ``CC`` environmentvariable to point to it, *and* you also have MSVC installed.

-- Python: Version 2.6, 2.7 or 3.2, 3.3, 3.4 (yes, but read below)
+- Python: Version 2.6, 2.7 or 3.3, 3.4, 3.5, 3.6, 3.7

-  .. admonition:: Python3, yes but Python2 *compile time* dependency
+  .. admonition:: Python3, but for 3.3, and 3.4 and *only* those versions,
+     we need other Python versions as a *compile time* dependency

+     Nuitka itself is fully compatible with all mentioned versions, Scons as as an internally used tool is not.

-     For Python3 you *need* a Python2, but only during the compile time only, and that is for Scons (which orchestrates the C++ compilation), and is not yet ported.
-So for Python 3.x, there is currently a requirement to also have a Python 2.x installed.
+     For these versions, you *need* a Python2 or Python 3.5 or higher installed as well, but only during the compile time only.
+That is for use with Scons (which orchestrates the C compilation), which does not support the same Python versions as Nuitka.

-     Nuitka itself is fully Python3 compatible except for Scons.

-  .. admonition:: Moving to other machines
+  .. admonition:: Moving binaries to other machines

      The created binaries can be made executable independent of the Python installation, with ``--standalone`` option.

-  .. admonition:: Binary filename suffix ".exe" even on Linux
+  .. admonition:: Binary filename suffix

-     The created binaries have an ".exe" suffix, that you are free to remove and yes, they are still Linux binaries.
-The suffix is just to be sure that the original script name and the binary name do not collide.
+     The created binaries have an ``.exe`` suffix on Windows.
+On other platforms they have no suffix for standalone mode, or ``.bin`` suffix, that you ar free to remove or change, or specify with the ``-o`` option.

+     The suffix for acceleration mode is added just to be sure that the original script name and the binary name do not ever collide, so we can safely do an overwrite without destroying the original source file.

-  .. admonition:: It has to be CPython, maybe WinPython or AnaConda
+  .. admonition:: It **has to** be CPython, AnaConda or MiniConda Python.

-     You need the standard Python implementation, called "CPython", to execute Nuitka, because it is closely tied to using it.
+     You need the standard Python implementation, called "CPython", to execute Nuitka, because it is closely tied to implementation details of it.

-     On Windows, the so called "WinPython" and "AnaConda" distributions but will cause issues for acceleration mode.
-Standalone and creating extension modules or packages will also work.
-For acceleration mode, you need to copy the "PythonXX.DLL" alongside of it.
+     On Windows, for Python not installed system wide and acceleration mode, you need to copy the ``PythonXX.DLL`` alongside of it, something Nuitka does automatically.

+  .. admonition:: It **has to** be CPython, AnaConda or MiniConda Python.

+     It is known that macOS "pyenv" does **not** work.

-- Operating System: Linux, FreeBSD, NetBSD, MacOS X, and Windows (32/64 bits).
+- Operating System: Linux, FreeBSD, NetBSD, macOS X, and Windows (32/64 bits).

   Others may work as well.
 The portability is expected to be generally good, but the e.g. Scons usage may have to be adapted.
+Make sure to match Windows Python and C compiler architecture, or else you will get cryptic error messages.

-- Architectures: x86, x86_64 (amd64), and arm, likely more
+- Architectures: x86, x86_64 (amd64), and arm, likely many more

   Other architectures are expected to also work, out of the box, as Nuitka is generally not using any hardware specifics.
 These are just the ones tested and known to be good.
 Feedback is welcome.
 Generally the architectures that Debian supports can be considered good and tested too.

-.. [#] Support for this C++03 language standard is practically a given on any
+.. [#] Support for this C11 is a given with gcc 5 or higher or any clang
-       C++ compiler you encounter.
-Nuitka used to have higher requirements in the past, but it changed.
+       version.
+The MSVC compiler doesn't do it yet.
+But as a workaround, as the C++03 language standard is very overlapping with C11, it is then used instead where the C compiler is too old.
+Nuitka used to require a C++ compiler in the past, but it changed.

-.. [#] Download MinGW from http://www.mingw.org/category/wiki/download but
+.. [#] Download MinGW64 from here http://mingw-w64.org/ and choose 64 or 32
-       beware that 32 bits Python must be used with it, and that it may not work for very large programs.
-Use MinGW64 and 64 bits Python if you have the choice.
+       bits matching your Python.
+Use both MinGW64 and 64 bits Python if you have the choice of which Python to use.
+Install it to ``C:\MinGW64`` or ``\MinGW64`` (same disk root as Nuitka running) to find it automatically.

-.. [#] Download MinGW64 from here and choose the "win32" and "seh" variant
-       for best results.
+       Also, when prompted, use ``posix`` for threads and ```dwarf`` for exception model, although these currently do not matter at all.

+.. [#] Installation of matching MinGW64 is easiest of you have an AnaConda or
+       MiniConda installation and execute
+       ``<path_to_Anaconda>\Scripts\conda install m2w64-gcc libpython`` and then
+       before you run Nuitka do
+       ``setenv CC=<path_to_Anaconda>\Library\mingw-w64\bin\gcc.exe``
+       and then its use will be forced.
+Nuitka also uses it automatically, if you run it like this ``<path_to_Anaconda>\python -m nuitka ...``.

 .. [#] Download for free from
        http://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx
-       (the Express editions will normally work just fine).
+       (the Express editions work just fine).
+The latest version is recommended if not required.
+There is no need to use older versions, they might in fact not work.

 Command Line
 ------------

+The recommended way of executing Nuitka is ``<the_right_python> -m nuitka`` to be absolutely certain which Python interpreter you are using, so it is easier to match with what Nuitka has.

-No environment variable changes are needed, you can call the ``nuitka`` and ``nuitka-run`` scripts directly without any changes to the environment.
+The next best way of executing Nuitka bare that is from a source checkout or archive, with no environment variable changes, most noteworthy, you do not have to mess with ``PYTHONPATH`` at all for Nuitka.
+You just execute the ``nuitka`` and ``nuitka-run`` scripts directly without any changes to the environment.
 You may want to add the ``bin`` directory to your ``PATH`` for your convenience, but that step is optional.

+Moreover, if you want to execute with the right interpreter in that case, be sure to execute ``<the_right_python> bin/nuitka`` and be good.

+  .. admonition:: Pick the right Interpreter

+     If you encounter a ``SyntaxError`` you absolutely most certainly have picked the wrong interpreter for the program you are compiling.

 Nuitka has a ``--help`` option to output what it can do: